What are Business Asset

 • Such assets represent potential risks to workplace safety and must be either improved or protected.

-• Information security focuses on IT assets essential for the operation of information systems.
+• Information security focuses on information and IT assets that are crucial for the operation of information systems.

-• These assets are vulnerable to information security risks and therefore require protection or management.
+• These assets are vulnerable to various security risks and therefore require appropriate protection and management.

 To get a better idea of what business assets are in your organization, try to name anything in your organization about that can say "without this, we won't run".
 Business assets are therefore.